rogerkeays/vimliner/README.md

 ## Using Vimliner as a Productivity Tool

-Since version 1.3, Vimliner includes the additional query functions below.
+Since version 1.3, Vimliner includes the query functions below.
 The query results are displayed in a quickfix list in a separate tab, and you can easily jump to the matching lines by pressing `Enter`.

  - `:Filter regexp` displays lines matching `regexp` from the current file
  - `:Find regexp` displays lines matching `regexp` from all `.log` files in